Planning to hire in South Africa? Here’s a quick guide

 - Background checks

-- Office space facilitation
+- Device and office space facilitation

 Meanwhile, your company retains full control over the employee’s day-to-day responsibilities.